GOODMANS MIDAX HORNS

-Salient characteristics as given in the brochure illustrated below
+The salient characteristics of the horn, as given in the brochure illustrated below, are:

 System handling capacity

 Width of horn mouth

 25W (50W USA)

 5 5/8" x 2 9/16"

 6 holes 0.191"

 A rare thing - Midax horns in their original boxes.
 Thanks to Guy for the pictures.